How To Overcome An Eating Disorder

 We live in a world with a lot of misconceptions about eating disorders.
+What’s the cure for eating disorders?
+Can you cure eating disorders naturally?
 Nutrient deficiencies are NOT caused by the eating disorder, especially in the case of anorexia and bulimia.

 The truth is that there are very strong genetic, epigenetic, and societal factors that play a role in the development of anorexia, bulimia, and other forms of disordered eating, such as binge eating disorder (BED).

 I personally struggled with non-purging bulimia where I would binge then fast and excessively exercise, which took me over 25 years to figure out the underlying causes, which in my case was copper overload and undermethylation.
 Eating disorders are often a result of inherited nutrient deficiencies (trauma and abuse play a role here too) which can be overcome.
 To reiterate, the disorder does not cause the problem, but malnutrition that results from the disorder will exacerbate the underlying cause and create more imbalances, which can become fatal.

 For example, anorexia is usually caused by severe zinc deficiency and undermethylation.
 This is all that is needed to spark the flame.
 Combine that inside condition with the outside condition of culture’s perspective on beauty while subsisting on very little food, and it becomes gas and matches.